Bpeduru/ticket-lifecycle/README.md

 </p>
 <p>
-Browse to End-user URL for OsTicket: http://localhost/osTicket/.
+Browse to End-User URL for OsTicket: http://localhost/osTicket/.
 From here we can create tickets as our users created in the previous repository.
 </p>
 <br />